yemoray/ST-558-Project_2/Monday.md

 ![](Figs/unnamed-chunk-15-1.png)<!-- -->

-Basically, When the ture temperature is high, the body temperature will be lower; when the actual temperature is very low, the opposite is true.
+Basically, When the temperature is high, the body temperature will be lower; when the actual temperature is very low, the opposite is true.

 There’s no difference between these 2 variables, so we decided to drop `feeling temperature` due to the consideration of collinearity.
-Besides, the variance of ture `temperature` is a little bit larger than `feeling temperature`, so we expect `temperature` to be more sensitive when fitting the model.
+Besides, the variance of `temperature` is a little bit larger than `feeling temperature`, so we expect `temperature` to be more sensitive when fitting the model.

 ### Humidity